+Portage Services Ltd (PSL)

-We also have a wholly owned subsidiary, Portage Services Ltd.,(PSL) which was incorporated in Ontario, Canada under the name 1843343 Ontario Inc. and changed its name to the present name on July 11, 2013.
+PSL was incorporated in Ontario, Canada under the name 1843343 Ontario Inc. and changed its name to the present name on July 11, 2013.
 PSL acts as a local agent for the Company as per the requirements of the Ontario Securities Commission.
 PSL maintains an office in Toronto, Canada and looks after all corporate, financials and regulatory matters.